hamzaadevops/terraform-eks/README.md

 ## 👥 IAM Setup and Access Control

-- Creates an IAM role eks_access_to_iam for EKS access.
+- Creates an IAM role eks_admin_role for EKS access.
 - Only members of the Administrators IAM group can assume this role.
 - IAM user alice is created and added to the group as an example.